-Kerry took that joke title and used it as a starting place.
-He asked himself how Amish Vampires might come to be?
+Kerry used that joke title as a starting place.
+He asked himself how Amish vampires might come to be?
 And then how would they get into Space?

-A plausible scenario emerged.
+A plausible science fiction scenario emerged.
 Ideas began to flow.
 Characters and motivations arrived.
-Before long, he was thirty thousand words in.
-He shared this with Jeff.
+Before long, Kerry was thirty thousand words in.
+He shared his idea with Jeff.
 After Jeff stopped laughing, he encouraged Kerry to continue.

 The book was complete a hundred thousand words later.
 Jeff loved it and accepted it for publication.
 The normal editing process began.
 Cover art was created.